 Short term rentals are permitted in any district that also permits Single Family Residences.

-All parking must be in the rear of the home.
+All new parking must be located in the rear of the home.

 No more than 2 guests are allowed per room that is available for rent.